-In the Turbo machinery field the lead time of key parts is extremely long.
+In some cases the lead time of key parts is extremely long.
 In most cases the responsible planner will plan the job and immediately order the material.
 In that case the planning and scheduling is combined into one activity.
 Even in that case the labor and lifting gear will not be arranged until the job is scheduled.
 Of course, the schedule is going to be determined by the delivery date of the critical spares.